Dental cavities- are they contagious like a common cold? Can you catch a cavity? It’s complicated.

 Good oral hygiene habits can help you achieve the best oral health.
 These practices include

-• Eat a well-balanced, healthy diet to provide the necessary nutrients (vitamins A and C, in particular) to prevent gum disease.
+- Eat a well-balanced, healthy diet rich in vitamins A and C (in particular) to prevent gum disease.

 Professional dental care and regular checkups